Ground report: The BJP is opposing a bridge in Kerala citing a ‘divine’ triangle

 Published on

 For nearly 77 years, the residents of Thavanur and Thirunavaya in Kerala’s Malappuram have been demanding a bridge connecting the two villages across the Bharathapuzha river.
 But shortly after the Kerala government initiated the bridge’s construction, E Sreedharan, a technocrat-turned-politician more popularly known as the Metro man, filed a Public Interest Litigation (PIL) in the Kerala High Court against its construction and called for its realignment.
-Sreedharan, also a BJP member, contested that the alignment of the proposed bridge could potentially hurt Hindu sentiments as it breaks the ‘sanctity of the Trimurti Sangama’, formed by the presence of three temples in its vicinity.
+Sreedharan, also a BJP member, contended that the alignment of the proposed bridge could potentially hurt Hindu sentiments as it breaks the ‘sanctity of the Trimurti Sangama’, formed by the presence of three temples in its vicinity.

 Sreedharan’s petition was accompanied by political opposition to the bridge from the Bharatiya Janata Party (BJP).
 The party even carried out a protest rally in Thavanur on September 8, when the bridge’s construction was inaugurated by Public Works Department (PWD) Minister Mohammed Riyas.